mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

   * NEO Smart Contract Visual Studio Extension
   * NEO Persistable Classes (NPC) Platform

-* In addition to being used to implement the platform's core infrastructure components and developer tools, C# is the reference language for developing smart contracts deployed on the NEO Blockchain.
+* In addition to .NET, C#, and Visual Studio being used to implement the platform's core infrastructure components and developer tools, C# is the reference language for developing smart contracts deployed on the NEO Blockchain.
 Other languages such as Python, Java, JavaScript, and Golang are also supported for smart contract development.

 * The NEO Blockchain is currently the #2 programmable blockchain platform.
 However, Ethereum, the #1 programmable blockchain platform, has show-stopping limitations in terms of scalability, performance, and capability as an enterprise distributed applications platform as exemplified by the following quotations: